kissmetrics/km-support/_posts/2014-04-23-no-clear-winner.md

 * * *

-## Will Kurt, Data Scientist at KISSmetrics
+## Will Kurt, Data Scientist at Kissmetrics

 The big thing to keep in mind with A/B testing is you'll get better results in the long run if you stick with only decision that are clear wins.
 I would recommend sticking with the original since the uncertainty in the results means you always risk that the other variant is worse.
 It's a much better use of your time to wait until you've found a really great variant, and not risk too much on variants that are likely to bring you little if any gain.